slynobody/SteamOS-Waydroid-Installer/README.md

 > ./steamos-waydroid-installer.sh

 # FAQ
-## how do i remove current waydroid installation (f.e. for complete reinstall) but save current config (step 3)
-> ./remove.sh

 ## how do i update the steam deck to SteamOS 3.7?
 > https://www.youtube.com/watch?v=vly4v6refcY

 ## Rotation is not supported!
 there is an experimental feature (https://youtube.com/watch?v=OxApPDhZn9I), but it does not do the rotation automatically (yet).

-## There is no appstore?
+## What appstore should i use?
-This script does not install the google-appstore, download the privacy-friedly 'F-Droid' (https://f-droid.org/F-Droid.apk) and / or 'Aurora Store' (https://auroraoss.com/downloads/AuroraStore/), preferably 'nightly'.
+Take into consideration the privacy-friedly 'F-Droid' (https://f-droid.org/F-Droid.apk) and / or 'Aurora Store' (https://auroraoss.com/downloads/AuroraStore/), preferably 'nightly'.

 ## This script has to be altered / redone when a new SteamOS 3.7-version ships.
 it will be updated if new kernels arrive.